Last Updated on June 3, 2023 by Teemu Suomala

 Leave it to PRS to create the best little parlor guitar that you can find for under $1000.
 The PRS SE P50 Parlor is built with high-quality tonewoods that players have came to expect from PRS.

 Built with a solid maple body and a Sitka spruce top, this little guitar produces a lot of snappy volume for such a small guitar.
 It is bright and bold with sparkling highs and a punchy midrange that is honestly surprising.
-We’ve played other parlor acoustic guitars, but they seem to lack tonal complexity.
+We’ve played other parlor guitars, but they seem to lack tonal complexity.
 This one doesn’t.

 One of the even more surprising aspects of this guitar is the way that it plays.
 PRS truly engineered a masterpiece that was meant to transcend the idea that parlor guitars were just for casual strumming.
 The “Pattern Wide Fat” neck profile gives you something to grab onto without being too chunky or too thin.
 This is a huge plus for a guitar body size that is often plagued with tiny, skinny necks that just aren’t comfortable.